olaniyanp11/simple_shell/README.md

 For executing the script type bash filename.sh

 There are 2 types of shell in linux; The BOURNE shell, The C shell.

+SHELL SCRIPTING: is an open source computer program designed to be run by the Unix/Linux shell. it is a program to write a seies of commands for the shell to execute.